osmbe/website/_posts/2017-05-19-en-motm-marek_kleciak.md

 After we published the interview, Marek told us another interesting story, which we would like to share:

-In 1998 I made my summer hollidays in very small city in Krzywin, Poland.
+In 1998 I made my summer holidays in very small city in Krzywin, Poland.
 I had a lunch with the city major.
-I told him about my interest in 3D modeling.
+I told him about my interest in 3D modelling.
 He asked me, if this could be interesting for teenagers because the city has modern computer lab in the school.
 I said, "I don´t know, but we can try, never did it with teenagers, only with students at the university."
 Well, I spent 2 weeks with the kids and as the result we got an nice 3D model of the city.
 The kids worked hard, because it was their city.
 This time I learned, cloud projects are cool for people if they have tools and can learn how to do it.
 This was for me the reason to push 3D in OSM community.